 About the Dean

-He is the author of The Freemasonry of the Race: African American Freemasonry and the Struggle for Democracy in America and has recently completed the manuscript for his current book project entitled Between Transcendence and History: An Essay on Religion and the Future of Democracy in America.
-He is editor of the special issue of the journal Political Theology on "Theology and Democratic Futures," Associate Editor of the award winning SAGE Encyclopedia of Identity, and his articles and essays have appeared in such journals as Amerikastudien/American Studies, boundary 2, Cahiers Charles V, C.L.R.
-James Journal, Journal of the American Academy of Religion, and South Atlantic Quarterly.
-Dean Walker also co-directed and co-produced the documentary film Fifeville with acclaimed artist and filmmaker Kevin Jerome Everson.
+Dean Walker is the author of A Noble Fight: African American Freemasonry and the Struggle for Democracy in America (University of Illinois Press) and has completed the manuscript for his next book entitled Between Transcendence and History: An Essay on Religion and the Future of Democracy in America.
+He is editor of the special issue of the journal Political Theology on "Theology and Democratic Futures," Associate Editor of the award winning SAGE Encyclopedia of Identity, and his articles and essays have appeared in such academic journals as Amerikastudien/American Studies, boundary 2, Cahiers Charles V, C.L.R.
+James Review, Journal of the American Academy of Religion, and South Atlantic Quarterly.
+Dean Walker co-directed and co-produced the documentary film Fifeville with acclaimed artist and filmmaker Kevin Jerome Everson.

-He has long been involved in civic affairs and organizations, including serving as Vice Rector of the Board of Visitors of Norfolk State University, the Workforce 2000 Advocacy Council, and as a member of the National Advisory Board of the Middle Passage Ceremonies and Port Markers Project.
+Dean Walker has long been involved in civic affairs including serving as Vice Rector of the Board of Visitors of Norfolk State University and as a member of the Workforce 2000 Advocacy Council for the Commonwealth of Virginia.
+He currently serves on the Board of Directors of the Southeastern Center for Contemporary Art (SECCA), Board of Directors of the RiverRun International Film Festival, Board of Trustees of the Arts Council of Winston-Salem and Forsyth County, and National Advisory Board of the Middle Passage Ceremonies and Port Markers Project.
+Dean Walker also serves as champion of the Winston-Salem Community Innovation Lab and as a member of the Advisory Boards of the Flywheel Foundation, Project Impact, and UNC-TV’s Black Issues Forum.
 He has appeared on a variety of radio and television shows and has served as guest commentator for a number of media outlets in the United States and abroad.

-Dean Walker graduated from Norfolk State University with a B.S. degree in finance.
-After a career in the financial services industry, he went on to earn his M.Div. from the Samuel Dewitt Proctor School of Theology, Virginia Union University, M.T.S. from the Divinity School, Harvard University, and Ph.D. in American Studies from the College of William and Mary.
-He also received the M.A., ad eundem, from Brown University.
+Dean Walker graduated from Norfolk State University.
+After a career in financial services, he went on to earn master’s degrees from Virginia Union University and Harvard University, and his doctorate in American Studies from The College of William and Mary.
+He also holds a master’s degree, ad eundem, from Brown University.